craftercms/docs/source/system-administrators/activities/delivery/setup-site-for-delivery.rst

 Setup Site for a Delivery Environment
 =====================================

-In this section, we will be working in the delivery environment of Crafter CMS and describing how to setup your site for a delivery environment.
+In this section, we will be working in the delivery environment of CrafterCMS and describing how to setup your site for a delivery environment.

 -----------------------------
 Setup Crafter Deployer Target
 -----------------------------

-Crafter CMS out of the box has a script to help you create your deployer target for the delivery environment.
+CrafterCMS out of the box has a script to help you create your deployer target for the delivery environment.

-In the ``bin`` folder in your Crafter CMS delivery environment, we will use the script ``init-site.sh`` to help us create the deployer target.
+In the ``bin`` folder in your CrafterCMS delivery environment, we will use the script ``init-site.sh`` to help us create the deployer target.

 From your command line, navigate to your ``{Crafter-CMS-delivery-environment-directory}/bin/`` , and execute the init-site script.
 The following output of ``init-site.sh -h`` explains how to use the script: